Mary A. McClellan, CIAO

 Note: Data provided through The GIS department is for reference purposes only.
 It is not meant to substitute for a true title search, zoning verification, or survey.
 Mercer County assumes no responsibility, or claim, as to the accuracy of the data.
 Mercer County does not make any claims as to the fitness of use of this data for any particular purpose.
 Any maps provided to you from our GIS Department ARE NOT A LEGAL SURVEY.

 Notice to Taxpayer

 Preamble and Publication List of Changes in Assessment for TY2021

 Farmland Notice to Taxpayer

 NO CHANGE OF ADDRESS SHALL BE IMPLEMENTED UNLESS THE PERSON REQUESTING THE CHANGE IS THE OWNER OF THE PROPERTY, A TRUSTEE OR A PERSON HOLDING THE POWER OF ATTORNEY FROM THE OWNER /TRUSTEE OF THE PROPERTY.
-CHANGE OF ADDRESS FORM - Request for Revision of Real Estate Roll.
-MAIL TO: MERCER COUNTY ASSESSOR, 100 SE 3RD STREET, ALEDO, IL 61231
+The CHANGE OF ADDRESS FORM can be found in the documents section.
+Mail the completed form to: The Mercer County Assessor, 100 SE 3RD Street, Aledo, IL 61231

 FARMLAND REVIEW COMMITTEE

 FOR FURTHER INFORMATION (click blue highlight area to view documents) FARMLAND ASSESSMENT REVIEW IN THE DOCUMENTS SECTION.
 ALSO SEE CERTIFIED VALUES FOR 2017-2022.

 General Homestead Exemption